 Click and collect works best for items such as fashion, gadgets and household gadgets such as TV’s.

 However, bulkier items such as furniture and kitchenware are less likely to be ordered via click and collect.
 This may be down to the nature of the items.
-They’re more likely to opt for direct delivery to their home, rather than having to deal with the heavy items themselves.
-You don’t have to pay for specific delivery drivers to drive all over the country, as the total number of delivery locations will be less.
+They’re more likely to opt for direct shipping to their home, rather than having to deal with the heavy items themselves.
+You don’t have to pay for specific couriers to drive all over the country, as the total number of delivery locations will be less.

 Collaboration.
-Even if your eCommerce store doesn’t have a physical store, you can still utilise click and collect.
+Even if your ecommerce store doesn’t have a physical store, you can still utilize click and collect.
 Many stores collaborate and allow customers to collect online orders at their store from their stores.

-For example, in the UK, if yo order from Argos, you can collect that order in either Homebase or Sainsbury’s.
+For example, in the UK, if you order from Argos, you can collect that order in either Homebase or Sainsbury’s.

 If you don’t have any companies to collaborate with, then why not allow your customers to collect from specific collection boxes.

 Using click and collect gets customers back into your store, where you can try and sell them further items.

 For example. a customer might have ordered a laptop online and want to collect it in-store.
 Once they’re there you have the opportunity to sell them further items like a laptop case, or screen protector.